nocturn9x/heimdall/README.md

 **Note**: The test suite requires Python and expects both heimdall and stockfish to be installed and in the system's PATH

+## ⚠️ ⚠️ Notes for engine testers ⚠️ ⚠️

+Heimdall is designed (and tested) to play at the standard time controls of time + increment: since I do not have the hardware nor the time to test others (like sudden death or moves to go), support for outdated/nonstandard time controls has been hidden behind the `EnableWeirdTCs` option: unless this option is set to `true`, Heimdall will refuse to play either if its own increment is missing or if it is told to play with a moves to go time control (this one is especially important because it is not taken into account at all in time management!).
+This technically means Heimdall is not fully UCI compliant unless `EnableWeirdTCs` is enabled: I believe this trade-off is worth it, as it means that if it does indeed perform worse at untested time controls then the tester will have full knowledge as to why that is.
+If that upsets you or makes you want to not test Heimdall, that's fine!
+I'm sorry you feel that way, but this is my engine after all :)

 ## Search

 Heimdall implements negamax search with alpha-beta pruning in a PVS framework to search the game tree